Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDateTime-fromSecsSinceEpoch-f.rst

     :status: todo
     :pysig: 38b67f4848c5ac5a7ef890559f14d475
     :realsig: (qint64,const QTimeZone&)
-    :digest: 41e1f9225ca959188315ebc9678a8ea4
+    :digest: 452742f818ed4efd5f29383e12119a65

-Returns a datetime whose date and time are the number of seconds *secs* that have passed since 1970-01-01T00:00:00.000, Coordinated Universal Time (\ :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.UTC`) and with the given *timeZone*.
+This is an overloaded function.

+Returns a datetime representing a moment the given number *secs* of seconds after the start, in UTC, of the year 1970, described as specified by *timeZone*.
+The default time representation is local time.

+Note that there are possible values for *secs* that lie outside the valid range of :sip:ref:`~PyQt6.QtCore.QDateTime`, both negative and positive.
+The behavior of this function is undefined for those values.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QDateTime.fromMSecsSinceEpoch`.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QDateTime.fromMSecsSinceEpoch`, :sip:ref:`~PyQt6.QtCore.QDateTime.toSecsSinceEpoch`, :sip:ref:`~PyQt6.QtCore.QDateTime.setSecsSinceEpoch`.